itsgwynniie/free-code-camp/README.md

 # free-code-camp
-My projects done with Free Code Camp
+Here are all the projects I've done with Free Code Camp to start learning how to code.